 Mark Ruffalo.
-The Avengers’ Incredible Hulk/Dr. Bruce Banner discovered that he had acoustic neuroma, a type of brain tumor, in 2002.
+Next in our list of celebrity brain tumor survivors is Mark Ruffalo.
+The Avengers actor discovered that he had acoustic neuroma — a type of brain tumor — in 2002.
 A surgical operation successfully removed the tumor but it temporarily left his face paralyzed.
 He eventually recovered from said paralysis.

 Here’s a video of Mark talking about his brain tumor which he called a blessing in disguise.

 Seve Ballesteros.
 Spanish golfer Seve Ballesteros, who won a total of five Major Championship titles and who was inducted to the World Golf Hall of Fame, died of brain cancer on 7 May 2011.
 He was only 54 years old.

 George Harrison.
 The lead guitarist of The Beatles was afflicted with brain tumor which, according an ABC News report, spread from his lungs.
 He received several radiation therapy treatments but these didn’t prove successful in combating his cancerous cells.
 He died on 29 November 2001 and his cause of death is listed as “metastatic non-small cell lung cancer”.